Ayesha Malik

 Ayesha A. Malik (born 3 June 1966) is a Pakistani judge.
 She is the first female judge of the Supreme Court of Pakistan.
 On 6 January 2022, the Judicial Commission of Pakistan approved her appointment to the Supreme Court of Pakistan.
 She took her oath of office on 24 January 2022.
-Justice Ayesha has also served as a Judge of the Lahore High Court in Pakistan from 27 March 2012 to 5 January 2022.
+Malik has also served as a Judge of the Lahore High Court from 27 March 2012 to 5 January 2022.

 Early life and education

-Justice Ayesha received her basic education from schools in Paris and New York and completed her A-Levels at Francis Holland School for Girls in London.
+Malik received her education from schools in Paris and New York and completed her A-Levels at Francis Holland School for Girls in London.
 In Pakistan, she attended the Karachi Grammar School and earned her Bachelor of Commerce degree from the Government College of Commerce & Economics, Karachi.
-She then received her law degree from Pakistan College of Law and her LL.M. from Harvard Law School, and where she was named a London H. Gammon Fellow 1998-1999 for outstanding merit.
+She received her law degree from Pakistan College of Law and her LL.M. from Harvard Law School, where she was named a London H. Gammon Fellow 1998-1999 for outstanding merit.

 Legal career

-Justice Ayesha started her legal career by assisting Mr. Justice (Retd.)
+Malik started her legal career by assisting Mr. Justice (Retd.)
 Fakhurddin G. Ebrahim at Fakhruddin G. Ebrahim & Co., Karachi from 1997 to 2001.

-From 2001 to 2004, Justice Ayesha worked with Rizvi, Isa, Afridi & Angell (RIAA) initially as a Senior Associate.
-From 2004 to 2012, she was a Partner at RIAA, spearheading the firm’s Corporate & Litigation Department.
+From 2001 to 2004, Malik worked with Rizvi, Isa, Afridi & Angell (RIAA) initially as a Senior Associate.
+From 2004 to 2012, she was a Partner at RIAA, spearheading the firm's Corporate & Litigation Department.

-Justice Ayesha’s legal practice consists of appearances in the High Courts, District Courts, Banking Courts, Special Tribunals and Arbitration Tribunals.
-In England and Australia, she was an expert witness in family law cases involving issues of child custody, divorce, women’s rights and constitutional protection for women in Pakistan.
+Malik's legal practice consists of appearances in the High Courts, District Courts, Banking Courts, Special Tribunals and Arbitration Tribunals.
+In England and Australia, she was an expert witness in family law cases involving issues of child custody, divorce, women's rights and constitutional protection for women in Pakistan.